HussMarsidi/committy/README.md

 ### Team prefix

-When a scope has a `team` value, the commit message becomes:
+When a scope has a `team` value, the prefix is inserted before the commit message:

 ```
 type(scope): TEAM message
 ```

-Example with `{ "name": "auth", "team": "PCUST" }`:
+Example with `{ "name": "api", "team": "BACKEND" }`:

 ```
-feat(auth): PCUST fix svg images not loading
+feat(api): BACKEND add rate limiting
 ```

+Useful when downstream tooling (Jira, Linear, Slack integrations) parses commit messages by team.
+Scopes without a `team` value produce no prefix.

 ### Config resolution